 Twitter for Business

 When using Twitter in business it is important to remember this should be carried out differently to when using it for your personal use.
+But which are the pitfalls to avoid?

 It may seem obvious but increasingly the lines between business and personal Twitter usage is becoming blurred and having a negative impact on the performance of your account.